 When you start playing music on your iPhone or iPad, iOS automatically displays a widget on the Lock screen of your device to give you basic music controls.
 Typically, this widget will disappear from the Lock screen on its own a few minutes after you’ve stopped playing music, but there are instances where that widget gets stuck and won’t go away.

-First thing to note is that you have no control over this widget.
+The first thing to note is that you have no control over this widget.
 Want it or not, once you start playing music, whether it’s playing on Apple Music, Spotify, or other music services, you will get the music widget on your Lock screen.
 There is absolutely nothing you can do about that.
-However there are a few things you can try if the widget gets stuck, which we’re about to see.
+However, you can try a few things if the widget gets stuck, which we’re about to see.

 Make sure you stopped playing music

 I know, I know.
-This might sound dumb and obvious, but we sometimes overlook the most obvious of solutions.
+But we sometimes overlook the most obvious of solutions.
 So if your music controls won’t go away from the Lock screen, make sure you have indeed stopped playing music.
-Usually, the widget goes away just a few minutes after the music stopped.
+Usually, the widget goes away just a few minutes after the music stops.

 Force-quit the music app you’re using